 If you want to become a pilot and you’ve chosen the university path, make sure to research the application requirements for each college you’re considering.

 If you haven’t taken the prerequisite courses yet, you might want to look at your local community college or online, a well-written essay, or other requests that will be specific to each school.

 A university program is often the preferred path for high school students who know they want to be pilots or for young professionals who are interested in going back to school to change career paths or earn a Master’s degree in aviation.

-While you may have your heart set on one university’s aviation program, apply to several, so that if you don’t get into your top choice you have multiple options.
+While you may have your heart set on one university’s aviation program, apply to several so that if you don’t get into your top choice, you may have multiple options.

-If you already have a Bachelor’s degree or aren’t interested in pursuing the college path, then you may want to seek a pilot license at a private flight school in your area.
+If you already have a Bachelor’s degree or aren’t interested in pursuing the college path, then you may want to seek a pilot license at a private flight school.

 Are you able to take nine months off of work to quickly obtain your commercial license?
 If not, some schools also offer flexible programs for working professionals, which will extend the length of time you’re in training but will allow you to continue to work while obtaining your license.

-While this is by no means comprehensive, and we encourage you to find a pilot mentor to help guide you along your path, these three C’s are absolutely vital to develop as you learn to be a pilot.
-You can begin to hone them now, before you’ve even chosen which flight school path to take.
+While this is by no means comprehensive, and we encourage you to find a pilot mentor to help guide you along your path, the three C’s listed below are absolutely vital to develop as you learn to be a pilot.
+You can begin to hone them now before you’ve even chosen which flight school path to take.

 These three C’s are concentration, communication, and composure.